 Two out of three cats approved!
 Which means this won’t be the last time I grow cat grass.

-But if you don’t know if your cat likes cat grass, or you just want to grow them occasionaly (seeds do lose their vibrancy after a while), then picking up a packet at the store might be the right choice for you.
-It’s still half the price of buying a pot of cat grass at any of the pet stores in my area.
-Considering how easy and quick it is to grow, why wouldn’t you grow it yourself?
+But even if you decide to buy the tiny seed packets marketed as cat grass, it’s still half the price of buying a pot of cat grass at any of the pet stores in my area.
+Considering how easy and quick it is to grow, I can’t think of a good reason not to grow it myself.

 *Disclosure: some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.